HomeArticlesHow ToFormat JSON

 jq -c . data.json

-Use the JSON Minifier for one-click minification without any command-line setup.
+The JSON Minifier does one-click minification without any command-line setup.

-When to minify: Always minify JSON in production API responses and static data files served over the web.
-Minified JSON reduces payload transfer time and bandwidth costs.
-Never minify JSON that is stored in version control or committed to a repository — pretty-printed JSON is far easier to diff and review in code review tools.
+When to minify: Always minify JSON in production API responses and static data files served over the web, since it cuts payload transfer time and bandwidth costs.
+Never minify JSON stored in version control or committed to a repository.
+Pretty-printed JSON is far easier to diff and review in code review tools.

 Common Mistakes to Avoid

-Trailing commas.
-This is the single most common JSON error, especially from developers who primarily write JavaScript where trailing commas are permitted.
-A JSON linter or the JSON Validator will catch these before they reach a parser.
+Trailing commas are the single most common JSON error out there, especially among developers who write mostly JavaScript, where trailing commas are welcome.
+A JSON linter or the JSON Validator catches these before they reach a parser.

-Single quotes.
-JSON strictly requires double quotes for both string values and object keys.
-Single quotes are valid JavaScript but invalid JSON.
-This error frequently appears when developers manually write JSON or copy object literals from JavaScript code.
+Single quotes trip people up constantly.
+JSON strictly requires double quotes for both string values and object keys, even though single quotes are perfectly valid JavaScript.
+This mistake shows up most when developers hand-write JSON or copy object literals straight from JavaScript code.

-Using comments.
-The JSON specification (ECMA-404) explicitly does not support comments.
-If you need comments in a JSON-like config format, evaluate JSON5, JSONC, or YAML depending on your use case.
-Stripping comments from JSONC before parsing can be done with //-aware preprocessors, but this is fragile if string values contain //.
+Using comments doesn't work, since ECMA-404 explicitly leaves them out of the spec.
+If you need comments in a JSON-like config format, look at JSON5, JSONC, or YAML depending on your use case.
+You can strip comments from JSONC with //-aware preprocessors, but that approach gets fragile fast if string values themselves contain //.

-Precision loss with large integers.
-JavaScript's number type handles integers exactly only up to 2^53 − 1 (9,007,199,254,740,991).
-Database IDs, timestamps, and other large integers that exceed this value should be transmitted as strings in JSON to avoid silent rounding during parsing.
+Precision loss with large integers is easy to miss.
+JavaScript's number type only handles integers exactly up to 2^53 minus 1 (9,007,199,254,740,991).
+Database IDs, timestamps, and other large integers past that value should travel as strings in JSON to avoid silent rounding during parsing.

 Formula & Methodology